-The comparison of JULIA and Swarm observations were supplemented with ionosonde measurements from the JRO.
+The comparison of JULIA and Swarm observations was supplemented with ionosonde measurements from the JRO.
 The ionosonde data analysis was carried out using the SAO Explorer software (Reinisch et al., 2005).
-To display ionograms, both the raw and processed (SAO) data were loaded into the SAO Explorer software.
-In addition, the spread-F index QF, known as the mean spread of the diffusing F layer trace, was obtained by the ARTIST directly from the ionograms using the SAO explorer (Galkin et al., 2008; Zhang et al., 2015) and this was also used in this study to analyze the spread-F signatures.
-The spread-F index QF is defined as the extent of the diffuse reflection in km averaged over all frequencies where a diffuse echo appeared.
+To display ionograms, both the raw and processed (SAO) data were loaded into SAO Explorer.
+In addition, the spread-F index QF, known as the mean spread of the diffusing F-layer trace, was obtained by the ARTIST directly from the ionograms using SAO Explorer (Galkin et al., 2008; Zhang et al., 2015), and this was also used in this study to analyse the spread-F signatures.
+The spread-F index QF is defined as the extent of the diffuse reflection in kilometres averaged over all frequencies where a diffuse echo appeared.
 For simplicity, the virtual height is used at each frequency to determine the range extent of the reflection.
 The ARTIST software for data analysis is described by Galkin et al. (2008).
-Spread F ionograms were similarly studied by Abdu et al. (2012) using magnetically conjugate ionosondes in South America, and by Zhang et al. (2015) for ionosondes and scintillation receivers at Sanya.
+Spread-F ionograms were similarly studied by Abdu et al. (2012) using magnetically conjugate ionosondes in South America and by Zhang et al. (2015) for ionosondes and scintillation receivers at Sanya.
 In the following section, the results of this study are presented and discussed.

-3 Results and Discussions
+3 Results and discussions

-3.1 Observations of Ionospheric Irregularities
+3.1 Observations of ionospheric irregularities

-Examples of equatorial ionospheric irregularity events observed by Swarm A, C on 2015-03-09 and B on 2015-04-05 are shown in Fig. 1.
-From the left panel of Fig. 1, Swarm A and C encountered ionospheric irregularity structures along their tracks occurring between about $\pm 10^{\circ} - \pm 20^{\circ}$ quasi-dipole latitude (QLat) (Laundal and Richmond, 2016), while they orbited over JRO on 2015-03-09.
-Also, Swarm B which orbited at about 510 km altitude above sea level recorded ionospheric irregularity structures on 2015-04-05 as seen from the right panel of Fig. 1.
-Zakharenkova et al. (2016) also observed large N_e depletions along Swarm passes using the 2 Hz N_e measurements made by the Langmuir Probe (LP) in comparison with JULIA radar observations.
-With the 16 Hz data, N_e depletions can also be observed at even smaller scales down to 500 m (Aol et al., 2020).
-Panel (b) of Fig. 1 presents the ΔN_e with background variations subtracted.
-Figure 1(c) shows how well the quantified absolute density perturbation captured the small-scale ionospheric irregularities in the faceplate N_e measurements.
-Given the fact that the irregularity structures were observed in situ at Swarm altitudes, this shows that these irregularity structures were in the topside ionosphere.
-The observed ionospheric structures occurred post-sunset and they are most likely because of the generalized RTI (Kelley, 2009).
+Examples of equatorial ionospheric irregularity events observed by Swarm A and C on 9 March 2015 and Swarm B on 5 April 2015 are shown in Fig. 1.

+In Fig. 1a, Swarm A and C encountered ionospheric irregularities along their tracks, occurring between about ± 10 and $\pm 20^{\circ}$ quasi-dipole latitude (QLat) (Laundal and Richmond, 2016), while they orbited over the JRO on 9 March 2015.
+Moreover, Swarm B, which orbited at about 510 km altitude above sea level, recorded ionospheric irregularities on 5 April 2015, as seen from Fig. 1b.
+Zakharenkova et al. (2016) also observed large N_e depletions along Swarm passes using the 2 Hz N_e measurements made by the LP in comparison with JULIA radar observations.
+With the 16 Hz data, $N{\rm e}$ depletions can also be observed at even smaller scales - down to 500 m (Aol et al., 2020).
+Figure.
+1b presents the $\Delta N{\rm e}$ with the background variations subtracted.
+Figure 1c shows how well the quantified absolute density perturbation captured the small-scale ionospheric irregularities in the faceplate $N{\rm e}$ measurements.
+Given the fact that the ionospheric irregularities were observed in situ at Swarm altitudes, this shows that these ionospheric irregularities were in the topside ionosphere.
+The observed ionospheric irregularities occurred post-sunset and were most likely due to the generalized RTI (Kelley, 2009).